tmysoft/tmy-wordpress/README.md

-# TMY Wordpress Globalization Plugin
+# TMY Plugin for Wordpress Getting Started & FAQ

 ----

-TMY Wordpress Globalization is an open source system for Wordpress based websites
+TMY Plugin is an open source system for internationalization and localization of Wordpress based websites.
+TMY Plugin could extract the text from Wordpress make it ready for translation.
+TMY Plugin provides multiple ways to translate the extracted and integrate back with Wordpress.

 ----

-## To start using TMY Wordpress Plugin
+## Start using TMY Plugin

 Search the "TMY plugin", install it and activate it.

 Translating a post go through.

-## how to translate a post with TMY wordpress Plugin
+## Translate a post with TMY Plugin

 Log into the admin panel of wordpress, navigate to the post page, clicke sync translation

-## how to use TMY wordpress Plugin with TMY editor
+## Translate post with TMY Editor

 Log into the admin panel ...